DataUbong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 9: Set the mode of the file
+Task 10: set mode of file hello as olleh